UCB-INFO-PYTHON/Installation/Completing Your First Exercise With Git Reading Card.md

 * The output should show "fetch" and "push" for two remotes, one named origin and one named upstream.

-###### Note: the name of your upstream folder may differ. the screenshot is an example with the assignment-upstream-fall-2016 folder.
+###### Note: the name of the upstream folder differs based on the semester.
+The example screenshots are from fall 2016 thus we see: assignment-upstream-fall-2016.

 ![New repo menu item](images/CreateRepo_7.png)